 Guests were tremendously happy to see the bright smiles of the Church members.
 Additionally, they were greatly appreciative of the passionate and enthusiastic performances.
 One of the women living at the Charlotte Hall Veteran’s Home had nothing but positive words.
 “Thank you so much for coming,” she said.
 “I know you all care because you came.
 I really enjoyed this.
 You all sang so nicely.
 I love you all.
 Thank you.”

 Many of the other residents also responded with thankful words.
-All in all, it was a roaring success, and pure enjoyment for both the veteran and the volunteers.
+All in all, it was a roaring success, and pure enjoyment for both the veterans and the volunteers.
 The Church of God in Maryland plans to continue the Smile Campaign through various volunteer events and community services within the state.